Zverev to face Federer in semifinals of ATP Finals

 Isner needed to win in straight sets to have any chance of advancing and almost took the lead when he held a set point in the 12th game of the opener.
 Zverev saved it with an ace and played a faultless tiebreaker to eliminate the American.

+"You make this tournament, you want to do a little bit better," said Isner, who lost all three of his matches.
+"But at the same time this is no normal event.
+You're up against the absolute best in the world."

-In the second set, Zverev converted his only break point of the match to lead 5-3 at the O2 Arena.
+In the second set, Zverev converted his only break point of the match to lead 5-3, before calmly closing out the contest at the O2 Arena.

-Reaching the last four in London is the latest achievement of a career-best season for Zverev, whose victory over Isner took him beyond the 55 wins he achieved last year.
+Reaching the last four in London is the latest achievement in a career-best season for Zverev, whose victory over Isner took him beyond the 55 wins he posted last year.

-Both players utilised powerful serves to hold comfortably but Isner came up with a crushing forehand return winner to bring up the first break point at 5-6.
+Both players utilized powerful serves to hold comfortably but Isner came up with a crushing forehand return winner to bring up the first break point at 5-6.

-Having forced a tiebreaker, Zverev produced perhaps the most important shot of the match at 5-5 to dig out a deep Isner return and force a volley error to ensure it was he and not the American who earned set point.
+Having forced a tiebreaker, Zverev produced perhaps the most important shot of the match to dig out a deep Isner return and force a volley error to ensure it was he and not the American who earned set point.
+"A remarkable shot," Isner said.

 Isner netted a forehand and, with his chance of qualification gone, wilted in the second set as quality Zverev returns secured the only break of the match.